Terms and conditions Clients

 11 Choice of Law and Dispute Resolution

 The Terms shall be governed by and interpreted in accordance with Norwegian law.
-Any dispute, controversy or claim arising out of or in connection with the Terms shall be subject to the jurisdiction of the Norwegian courts with the district court of Oslo, Norway as the legal venue.
+Any dispute, controversy or claim arising out of or in connection with the Terms shall be subject to the jurisdiction of the Norwegian courts with the district court of Trondheim, Norway as the legal venue.